 Love to travel?
 Love to try new drink recipes?
-Here you can check out 5 of the best drinks Nashville, TN has to offer, as well as watch the Bartenders make these amazing cocktails!
+Here you can check out 5 best drinks Nashville, TN has to offer, as well as watch the Bartenders make these amazing cocktails!

 My friend was turning 50, so 6 of us women headed to Nashville, TN, to celebrate her birthday.
 Except for a few slowdowns for construction, the drive was uneventful, so after 6 hours, we arrived at our destination, the Springhill Suites in downtown Nashville.